-Our next available mini-pupillage sessions will be running in person from Tuesday 6th - Thursday 8th December 2022 and Tuesday 7th March - Thursday 9th March 2023 (inclusive).
-Applications for the March session will open on 2 January 2023 and close on 20 January 2023.
+Our next available mini-pupillage session will be running in person from Tuesday 21 March - Thursday 23 March 2023 (inclusive).
+Applications for the March session will open on 1 February 2023 and close on 17 February 2023.
 Applications can be made on our online form which will go live during these periods.
 We normally aim to inform applicants as to the success of their applications a week after applications close.

 Chambers Mini-Pupillage Privacy Notice can be found here.